NIEM/NIEM.github.io/reference/specifications/json/index.md

 There are two forms of conformance of a NIEM JSON document to a NIEM-conformant schema:

-{% include specs/targets-table.html classID=page.classID %}
+{% include specs/targets-table.html suiteID=page.suiteID %}

 ## Additional Resources